narenkhatwani/narenkhatwaniblogs/content/blog/on-campus-jobs/index.md

 ---
 title: The Art of Securing an On Campus Job at NJIT
-summary: This blog is the summary of how I think one can secure an on campus position at NJIT
+summary: This blog is the summary of how we think one can secure an on campus position at NJIT
 date: 2024-05-10

 # Featured image